 Stormshield Data Share makes it possible to automatically protect the content of confidential folders, and share access to them with other co-workers when necessary.
-When this feature is enabled, every new file or sub-folder placed in such folders will be encrypted and accessible only by authorized users.
+When this feature is enabled, each new document or sub-folder placed in a protected folder is encrypted and accessible only by authorized users.
 You can protect the content of the following folder types:

-- · Standard Windows folders on your workstation, - Folders from synchronized shared spaces.
+- Standard Windows folders on your workstation, - Folders from synchronized shared spaces.